JohnXLivingston/peertube-plugin-livechat/prosody-modules/mod_muc_poll/README.md

 * poll_string_over: This poll is now over.
 * poll_string_vote_instructions: Send a message with an exclamation mark followed by your choice number to vote.
 Example: !1
 * poll_string_invalid_choice: This choice is not valid.
 * poll_string_anonymous_vote_ok: Your vote is taken into account.
-Votes are anonymous, it will not be shown to other participants.
+Votes are anonymous, they will not be shown to other participants.